fuxingloh/vue-horizontal/docs/content/en/recipes/dragging.md

    * Unable to click on content, as they would trigger drag start event.
 4. You could just use a scrollbar.
 5. It's very tiring to repeatedly navigate on a website that has to drag their content.
-   * Click, hold, scrubbing to content, hand cram, carpal tunnel, release, annoyed, poor ux
+   * Click, hold, scrubbing to content, hand cramp, carpal tunnel, release, annoyed, poor ux
    * Compared to click to navigate, much much much simple.
 6. Keeping the code simple.